Missouri Court Records

 How to Access Electronic Court Records in Missouri

-Under the Missouri Sunshine Law, all public records are available for inspection and copying unless sealed or expunged.
+Under the Missouri Sunshine Law, all public records are available for inspection and copying unless they are sealed or expunged.
 Most courts in Missouri now maintain electronic copies of court records in online repositories.
 Accessing electronic records of criminal cases typically involves visiting the specific court’s website and querying the dedicated repository.
-The requester may also have to create an account and set up a payment method to cover nominal access fees and processing fees incurred during the retrieval.
-Just like in-person requests, the searcher is expected to provide the case information, such as docket number, case number, date of filing, or litigants’ names, to access the records sought.
+The requester may also need to create an account and set up a payment method to cover the nominal access fees and processing fees incurred during retrieval.
+Just as with in-person requests, the searcher is expected to provide the case information, such as the docket number, case number, date of filing, or the names of the litigants, to access the records sought.
 Meanwhile, the Missouri Judiciary maintains a central repository for all cases in the state.
 Interested individuals may also use independent repositories to obtain criminal case records.

 In any case, whether electronic, by mail, or in person, the record custodian will deny any request to access records sealed by court order or statute.
 To bypass this restriction, the interested requester may petition the court to allow access to that specific record.
 The Supreme Court maintains a list of restricted records in criminal cases.